danielflam/i2cperipherals/README.md

-rambamrobotics
+i2cperipheral
 ==============

 Overview
 --------

 This repo contains some arduino helper files to build applications that interface with multiple I2C sensors and handle the multi programming.

 The idea is that each sensor can be set to be called at a different minimum interval allowing other tasks to complete.